crate/cratedb-guide/docs/performance/optimization.rst

 Format output as a last step
 ============================

-In many cases, data may be stored in an efficient format but we want to transform it to make it more human-readable in the output of the query, we may use `scalar functions`_ such as ``date_format`` or ``timezone``.
+In many cases, data may be stored in an efficient format, but we want to transform it to make it more human-readable in the output of the query.
+To accomodate such situations, we may use `scalar functions`_ such as ``date_format`` or ``timezone``.

 Sometimes queries apply these transformations in an intermediate step and later do further operations like filtering on the transformed values.